pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

 ```

 In the first three lines of the function, we concatenate the prompt i.e. system prompt + question with the completions.
-We also concatenate the attention masks for the prompt and completions so that the self-attention operation ignores all the padding tokens.
-We then pass this concatenated input to the model to get the logits for each token in the response.
+We also concatenate the attention masks for the prompt and completions so that the self-attention operation ignores all the `<pad>` tokens.
+We then pass this concatenated input to one of the models to get the logits for each token in the response.

-Notice how we only enable gradient computation for the active policy model.
+Notice how we **only enable gradient computation for the active policy model**.
 The old policy and reference model are set to evaluation mode and we disable gradient computation for them.
 This is because we do not want to update the weights of these models during training.

 The astute among you might've noticed that we are using the same `policy_model` for the case of `ModelType.Old` and `ModelType.Active`.
 We'll come back to this in a bit.

 ```python
 logit_scores = logit_scores[:, prompt_length - 1 : -1, :]